FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - Network Load Balancer
     - Suited for load balancing of TCP traffic (on layer 4) where extreme performance is required
   - Classic Load Balancer (ELB)
-    - Can use both layer 4 and layer 7 features (such as `X-Forwarded-For` and stick session)
+    - Can use both layer 4 and layer 7 features (such as `X-Forwarded-For` and sticky session)
     - Errors will be reported as HTTP status code `504 Gateway Timeout`
 - Health check states
   - InService